TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 1/2 Timothy 1.6.md

 ---

-For which cause I put thee in remembrance that thou stir up the gift of God, which is in thee through the laying on of my hands.
+For this cause, I remind you that you should stir up the gift of God which is in you through the laying on of my hands.